Home

 Definition of Population /

-Types of Institutions / Jobs in my Area /
+Types of Institutions / Jobs in my Area

-Main Street Canvas / Modern Home Architecture / STM Montreal
+Main Street Canvas / Modern Home Architecture

-Manufacturers and promoters bought the old farms that were left, subdivided them into lots and sold them to the newcomers.
+Manufacturers and promoters bought the old farms that were left, subdivided them into lots and sold them to newcomers.
 Country houses and houses of all styles were built among the old residences.
 Where farmers formerly cultivated their lands, factories and shopping centres emerged.
 New streets and new boulevards appeared on a territory that soon became Montreal-Nord district and borough.

 Definition of Population